misterfresh/react-drive-cms/README.md

 # React Drive CMS
 Publish articles directly from Google Drive to your blog with React JS.
+Simple setup with no transpiling.

 Live demo here:
 http://misterfresh.github.io/react-drive-cms/